alpheios-project/embed-lib/README.md

 ```

 This will activate the Alpheios functionality for any elements on your page (including their child elements) which have the class `alpheios-enabled`.
+You must include a string identifier for the embedding site as a property of the configuration object which gets

-The class used to identify which elements to activate for Alpheios, as well as other aspects can be customized by additional optional properties
+passed to the `activate` function.
+The class used to identify which elements to activate for Alpheios, as well as
-in the configuration object to the `activate` function:
+other aspects can be customized by additional optional properties in the configuration object:

 ```
    {